Externships

 Meet the Externs

 At the start of the externship, participants select one environmental issue to study.
 These choices are often highly personal and touch down right in their own backyards.
 Then, they conduct research, network with experts and peers, and ultimately develop holistic solutions that benefit their communities, local economies, habitats and wildlife.
+Here's a closer look at some of these incredible young leaders.

 Young Leaders Connect for Conservation (3:49) The National Geographic Society and The Nature Conservancy have joined forces to offer young adults from across the globe a leadership experience to equip them with the knowledge, tools and relationships to seek solutions and take action for nature.